-Adding to the growing trend of proprietary machine learning software being turned into open source projects, Nervana Systems has open sourced Neon, its deep learning framework, which has recently been ranked as the fastest framework across several performance categories (see benchmarks).
+Adding to the growing trend of proprietary machine learning software being turned into open source projects, Nervana Systems, now an Intel subsidiary, has open sourced Neon, its deep learning framework, which has recently been ranked as the fastest framework across several performance categories (see benchmarks).

 Written in Python, Neon has a syntax similar to Theano’s high-level frameworks (e.g., Keras).
 With Google and now IBM releasing their deep learning frameworks as open source, the decision by Nervana Systems makes sense: open a proprietary framework to keep it vital, or risk it becoming demoted in relevance and possibly eventually losing it to the dust bin of obscurity.